theo-dim/dotfiles-deluxe/README.md

 -lolcat \
 -figlet \
 -zsh + oh-my-zsh (includes the git, zsh-autosuggestions and zsh-syntax-highlighting plugins).
 For additional instructions on how to install oh-my-zsh, visit: https://ohmyz.sh/ \
+- (optional): The Powerlevel10k theme for oh-my-zsh provides useful autocompletion and other features.
+For more information and installation instructions, visit https://github.com/romkatv/powerlevel10k#oh-my-zsh \
+- vim
+- nvim
 -git